ldorje1/Differential-Imaging-Attacks-on-Near-Field-SAR-Imaging/Mobile-VIT/README.md

 ## DIA on Re-trained MobileVIT
 #### 🔧 Processing Pipeline (Mobile-ViT SAR Attack)

-rawSAR → FFT → MFA → |x| → normalize → jet → resize → Mobile-ViT → output
+rawSAR → FFT → MFA → |x| → resize → Mobile-ViT → output

 During the attack, we optimize a complex perturbation **ΔY** on `rawSAR` such that the Mobile-ViT output matches the jet-RGB rendering of **`desired_attacked_complex`**.